 We suggest that for the first search, it is best to keep this term broad and the filters blank so that you can see what results are returned initially.

-Depending on the search term, starting with a very specific word and filters on may mean that no results are returned.
+Depending on the search term, starting with a very specific word or with filters on may mean that no results are returned.
 Also, it can be tricky to know exactly when a student will encounter a skill in their education journey as this can vary between schools.

 When you see an activity that could hit the mark, you can preview it by clicking on the 'eye' icon on the right-hand side of the page.
 You will then be able to read/watch the Introduction and preview the questions so that you can decide if you would like to assign this activity to your student.